BestTimesToVisit.com Logo

 Top Things to Do

-Hiking to the Pulpit Rock (Preikestolen) Before the Crowds
+Hiking to Pulpit Rock (Preikestolen) at Dawn

-Exploring Bergen's Bryggen Hanseatic Wharf
+Exploring Bergen's Hanseatic Wharf (Bryggen)

 Savoring Fresh Seafood at Bergen's Fish Market